leoshaw/web.dev/src/site/content/en/fast/chrome-ux-report-bigquery/index.md

 ### Are there any limitations to using BigQuery?

 Yes, the most important limitation is that by default users can only query 1TB worth of data per month.
 Beyond that, the standard rate of $5/TB applies.
+There are materialized views under the `materialized` node that can reduce the cost of querying data by time period, domain etc. and some useful examples in the [CrUX cookbook](https://github.com/GoogleChrome/CrUX/tree/main/sql)

 ### Where can I learn more about BigQuery?